solliancenet/ai-in-a-day/00-setup-workspace.md

 3. In the resource group, create a new **Language Understanding** service.
 Select F0 (Free) pricing tier for both **Authoring** and **Prediction** Resources.
 Name the service with the `aiinaday-luis` prefix to simplify referring to the service in the lab instructions.
 Make sure both authoring and prediction services are deployed to the same location.

+4. In the resource group, create a new **Speech** service.
+Select F0 (Free) pricing tier for the resource.
+Name the service with the `aiinaday-speech` prefix to simplify referring to the service in the lab instructions.

 ## Task 2 - Upload the data used in the lab

 1. In order to create the Azure Cognitive Search Index and populate the Index with the documents run the Powershell script in [artifacts/05/azure-search-index-restore.ps1](artifacts/05/azure-search-index-restore.ps1)